Everything we know about the Sweden school shooting

-Sweden school shooting: Everything we know about the five people shot at an adult education centre
+Sweden school shooting: Everything we know about the killing of 11 people at an adult education centre

-Swedish media is reporting that several people were killed in the Örebro school shooting
+Sweden’s prime minister said the attack at the Risbergska School was the worst mass shooting in country’s history

-A major police operation is underway in Örebro, Sweden, after five people were shot at an adult education centre.
+Police have said 11 people have been killed after a gunman opened fire at an adult education centre in Örebro, Sweden.

 Armed police were scrambled to Risbergska School at lunchtime on Tuesday as terrified students hid under their desks and barricaded themselves in classrooms.